SysKitTeam/docs-point/access-management/view-permission-changes.md

 # View Permission Changes in Microsoft 365

-If you are an Microsoft 365 global administrator or a site owner, one of the most common tasks while doing permissions review for your sites is to check who did what, and when.
+If you are a Microsoft 365 global administrator or a site owner, one of the most common tasks while reviewing access for your sites is to check who did what and when.
 For example:

 * Which folders or files are shared, who shared them, and when
 * Who added Team members